-• Corporate VDI/RDP environments with forced software rendering or disabled GPU passthrough
+• Corporate VDI/RDP environments with forced software rendering or disabled GPU passthrough.

 python